DevNambi/blog-drafts/9908 - Education Links.md

 <li><a href="http://www.theatlantic.com/national/archive/2013/01/the-case-for-a-teacher-bar-exam/267030/" time_added="1357885058" tags="academia">The Case for a Teacher Bar Exam - Joel Klein - The Atlantic</a></li>
 <li><a href="http://t.co/IPhgohl5" time_added="1357835703" tags="academia">johnlegend: Gates foundation has done important work on evaluating teachers</a></li>
 <li><a href="http://t.co/htWFmi9v" time_added="1358181350" tags="life hacker,personal">GOOD: Why is the most popular TED talk of all time about education? http://</a></li>
+<li><a href="http://techcrunch.com/2012/09/30/how-technology-is-empowering-teachers-minting-millionaires-and-improving-education/" time_added="1349021937" tags="hn">How Technology Is Empowering Teachers, Minting Millionaires, And Improving </a></li>

 * http://www.nytimes.com/2014/09/07/magazine/why-flunking-exams-is-actually-a-good-thing.html